pixilab/net-blocks/README.md

 ## Install Blocks
-Log in to the server using ssh as the root (or sudoer) user.
+Log in to the server using ssh as the root (or a _sudoer_) user.

 `ssh <username>@<ip-of-your-server>`

-Once logged in, run the following commands.
-(Remember to prepend with *sudo* if not doing this as the root user)
+Once logged in, run the following commands:

-`apt update`
+`sudo apt update`

-`apt -y upgrade`
+`sudo apt -y upgrade`

-`apt -y install git`
+`sudo apt -y install git`

 `git clone https://github.com/pixilab/net-blocks.git`